Charged with a Crime in New Haven? Call a New Haven Criminal Defense Lawyer Near You at (866) 971-5795 for a FREE Consultation!

 Charged with a DUI?
 Don’t Wait to Call.

-When you have been charged with a DUI, one of the most important things that you can do is contact a lawyer as soon as possible.
+When you have been charged with a DUI in New Haven, one of the most important things that you can do is contact a lawyer as soon as possible.
 The police and prosecutor aren’t waiting to put together a case against you — so you shouldn’t wait to start building a top-notch defense team.

-With law offices in Hartford, Waterbury, and Westport, the Sills Law Firm is well-equipped to represent clients throughout the state.
+With law offices conveniently located for New Haven residents in Hartford, Waterbury and Westport, the Sills Law Firm is well-equipped to represent clients throughout the state.
 We offer free initial consultations and work hard to help our clients achieve the best possible outcome for their case.
 To learn more or to schedule a consultation with a New Haven DUI attorney, contact us today at 866-971-5795 or fill out our online contact form.